ScottGCode/TextEditor/README.md

 2. In your code editor open the file in the integrated terminal.
 3. Run the command `npm install` to install required dependencies.
 4. Then type `npm run build` to build the application.
-5. Next enter `npm start` to start the server.
+5. Next enter `npm run start:dev` to start the server.
-6. The server will be running on http://http://127.0.0.1:3000/.
+6. The server will be running on `http://127.0.0.1:3000`.

 ## Usage

+- To use this application online in your broswer use `http://127.0.0.1:3000` after you have completed the steps for installation.

+- Click on the link for the deployed application to use this application.

+- This application is also installable and can be used offline using the install button.
 Provide instructions and examples for use.
 Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative file path, add it to your README using the following syntax:

 ![alt text](assets/images/screenshot.png)